robertkottelin/Competitive-cluster-neural-network/README.md

 # Competitive-cluster-neural-network
-Unsupervised deep neural network to learn and detect patterns
+Unsupervised deep neural network to learn and detect liquidity patterns

 Each cluster will only fire one neuron, and the neuron that does fire also diminishes the output of all other neurons in that cluster through inhibitory connections.
 Each neuron